Homeowner guide

 Can an HOA foreclose if I am current on my mortgage?

-Yes — an HOA lien is separate from your mortgage.
-Even if completely current on mortgage payments, an HOA can foreclose on its own lien for unpaid HOA dues.
+Yes — an HOA lien is completely separate from your mortgage.
+Even if you are 100% current on mortgage payments, an HOA can foreclose on its own assessment lien.
+Your mortgage lender will be paid first from any foreclosure proceeds, but the HOA foreclosure can still proceed.

 What should I do if my HOA threatens foreclosure?